concourse/rfcs/01-resources-v2/proposal.md

 ## Single-state resources

 Resources that really only have a "current state", such as deployments.
 This is still "change over time", but the difference is that old versions become invalid as soon as there's a new one.

-These can now be done by always marking the old versions as "deleted".
+This can now be made more clear by marking the old versions as "deleted", either proactively via `put` or by `check` discovering the new version.

 ## Non-linearly versioned artifact storage

 This can be done by representing each non-linear version in a separate space.
 For example, generated code could be pushed to a generated (but deterministic) branch name, and that space could then be passed along.

+# Implementation Notes

+## Performance Implications

+Now that we're going to be collecting all versions of every resource, we should be careful not to be scanning the entire table all the time, and even make an effort to share data when possible.
+For example, we may want to associate collected versions to a global resource config object, rather than saving them all per-pipeline-resource.

+Here are some optimizations we probably want to make:

+* `(db.Pipeline).GetLatestVersionedResource` is called every minute and scans the table to find the latest version of a given resource.
+We should reduce this to a simple join column from the resource to the latest version, maintained every time we save new versions.